Nidhogg-Wyrmborn/youtube-dl-bulk-download/README.md

 # youtube-dl bulk download

-This is a custome script i put together to allow people to bulk download videos from any media
+This is a custom script i put together to allow people to bulk download videos from any media

 the main idea is that it runs through each video unless it fails in which case it tries again if there is a keyboard interrupt (Control+C) then it will cancel the current download and/or quit